Building a proposal is just like building any other form template, with a few extra bells and whistles.

 To send your proposal through a workflow, use the send form action.
 If you attached the contract and invoice in the settings of the proposal template, you do not need to add extra actions to send the contract or create an invoice - this will all happen automatically when you send the proposal!

 ⚠️ Heads up!
-If you have a payment schedule selected at the top of your workflow, make sure that you do not have a payment schedule set in your proposal settings.
-Having a payment schedule in both templates will cause an error.
+If you have a payment plan selected at the top of your workflow, make sure that you do not have a payment plan set in your proposal settings.
+Having a payment plan in both templates will cause an error.